 Perhaps the hammer and sear system just weighs that much more, but this goes back to the same thing that came to mind with the frames, while everything seems the same size, the P07/P09 series feels slightly beefier.

 The P10 F has a sight radius of 7 inches, which is nice if you were sticking to irons.
 The normal P 10 F comes with metal three dot sights.
 In my opinion, the optic-ready model comes from the factory with a better arrangement.
 Mine came with blacked out serrated rear sight and a hi-viz orange dot on the front with a tritium lamp.

 The rear sight is easily adjusted for windage with a small set screw, though I didn’t have to do this at all.

 Of course, the benefit of an optic-ready handgun is that it’s already been machined for mounting optics.
-The catch for optic-ready handguns like this is that the factory does not mill for any specific optic pattern like RMR or ACRO.
+The catch is that the factory does not mill for any specific optic pattern like RMR or ACRO.
 Instead, you must install an adapter plate that sits between the slide and the optic.

 This arrangement is convenient, but does raise the optic just a bit compared to having a slide milled explicitly for a particular optic type.

 The optic plate adapters must be purchased separately, and there are a few vendors.
 I bought a CZ OEM one for the RMR pattern.
 CZ’s optic plates are steel, not aluminum, and also machined to match the lines of the pistol- including filling the gap between the front of an optic and the ejection port area.

 CZ has been slow to get their own plates to the market for covering all of the optic options, but the aftermarket has been supportive due to the popularity of CZ in competition

 Barrel and Operation